 Study Abroad Liaison

-To assist students with their academic choices abroad, and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
+To assist students with their academic choices abroad and to help answer any questions about receiving major/minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
 As every department has different policies regarding credit from abroad, the Study Abroad Liaison can assist you with guidance on major/minor credit.
 Find the Study Abroad Liaison for HSSP here.

 Receiving Credit in HSSP